Haut-de-Cagnes – place du Château

 September, April, May and June: 10am-12pm // 2-6pm.

-From October to March: 10am-12pm // 2-5pm.
+October to March: 10am-12pm // 2-5pm.

-Closed on Tuesdays and on 25/12 and 01/01.
+Closed Tuesdays and on 25/12 and 01/01.

-Double ticket (applicable to people wishing to visit the Château-Musée and the Renoir Museum on the same day): 8 €.
+Double ticket (applicable to those wishing to visit the Château-Musée and Musée Renoir on the same day): €8.

-Highway A8 + Exits 47/48 CAGNES-SUR-MER + Direction Centre-Ville.
+Freeway A8 + Exits 47/48 CAGNES-SUR-MER + Direction Centre-Ville.

 Limited free parking on site.